willymcallister/willymcallister.github.io/_articles/details.md

 ## Markdown template

-Copy and paste the next four lines into your markdown document.
+Copy and paste these four lines into your markdown document.

 ```
 {% raw %}